Terms and Conditions

 No merchandise may be returned WITHOUT A WRITTEN RETURN AUTHORIZATION issued by Kane Carpet.
 Any returns must be in accordance with the Return Authorization and shipping instructions.
 NO UNAUTHORIZED RETURNS WILL BE ACCEPTED!!

 Kane Carpet will not accept returns or restock merchandise that is custom made or a special order.
-We will not restock any merchandise that has been cut.
+We will not restock any merchandise that has been cut or under 20 feet.
 Restocking fees may vary according to circumstances.
 Kane Carpet reserves the right to decline any request for restocking.
 Most returns are subject to a restocking fee & all freight charges.

 All Kane Carpet shipments are F.O.B.
 Calhoun, GA warehouse, Brooklyn, NY warehouse, the pier or airport, as applicable to the individual order.
 Kane Carpet assumes no liability for shipping, trucking or airfreight.